alyssalevicky/Datasets/Credit Card Data/README.md

 # Credit Card Datasets

-This repository contains datasets related to various credit card offerings, including details about card features and rewards programs.
+This repository contains a downloadable dataset related to various credit card offerings, including details about card features and rewards programs.
 All datasets are free to use.

 ## Files Included